Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

-\textbf{Case 2: The Poincaré domain} $a>1$.\\ The real stable nodes $z=e_\pm$ realize any spectral quotient $\lambda>\tfrac{1}{2}$\,.
-Case 1 of section \ref{Carsy0} applies to spectral quotients $\lambda>\tfrac{1}{2}$ at the stable nodes $z=e_\pm$\,, as well, with one caveat.
-The case $\lambda=1,\ a=2$ of the original Fujita equation \eqref{PDEw}, with equal eigenvalues $\lambda_1=\lambda_2=-2$, is not semisimple, due to the appearance of a term $-e_\pm\neq0$ in the lower left of the lower triangular linearizing Jordan block; see \eqref{ODEzG1}.
-By remark \ref{nonss}, we therefore have to exclude $\lambda=1$.
+\item[Case 2: The Poincaré domain $a>1$.] \\[2mm] The real stable nodes $z\!=\!e_\pm$ realize any spectral quotient $\lambda>\tfrac{1}{2}$\,.
+Case 1 of section \ref{Carsy0} applies to spectral quotients $\lambda>\tfrac{1}{2}$ at the stable nodes $z\!=\!e_\pm$\,, as well, with one caveat.
+The degeneracy $\lambda\!=\!1$ at the Masuda choice $a\!=\!2$ of the original Fujita PDE \eqref{PDEw}, with equal eigenvalues $\lambda_1=\lambda_2=-2$, is not semisimple.
+In fact, a term $-e_\pm\neq0$ appears in the lower left of the lower triangular linearizing Jordan block; see \eqref{ODEzG1}.
+By remark \ref{remnonss}, \eqref{Jordan} we therefore have to exclude $\lambda\!=\!1$.
 In our Galerkin caricature, this is a source of discrepancies for Masuda detours which lead to blow-up at finite size ratios $y/x=e_\pm=\pm\sqrt{2}$.

-\textbf{Case 3: The Siegel domain} $0<a<1$. \\ We obtain purely imaginary saddles $z=e_\pm$ with arbitrary real spectral quotients $\lambda={\tfrac{1}{2}a/(1-a)}<0$.
-Due to absence of a trivial invariant vertical axis, however, the holonomy $h(u)$ of $u$ may not remain linear, after analytic diagonalization of the vertically tangent stable manifold.
+\item[Case 3: The Siegel domain $0<a<1$.] \\[2mm] We obtain purely imaginary saddles $z\!=\!e_\pm$ with arbitrary real spectral quotients $\lambda={\tfrac{1}{2}a/(1-a)}<0$.
+Due to absence of a trivial invariant vertical axis, however, the holonomy $h(u)$ of $u$ may not remain linear, after analytic trivialization of the vertically tangent stable manifold.
 Rational $\lambda$, in particular, are resonant and cannot be linearized in general.
-Therefore, the linear ramification analysis of closed loops in section \ref{RatFol} does not apply.
-For irrational $\lambda$, analytic diagonalization can be achieved under classical Siegel or under optimal Bryuno small divisor conditions \eqref{Dio}, \eqref{Bryuno}.
-Quasiperiodic holonomy then describes how leaves only keep closing with better and better approximation, but not quite, upon higher and higher iterations of $\gamma^t$ and $h$.
+Therefore, the linear branching analysis of closed loops in section \ref{RatFol} does not apply.
+For irrational $\lambda$, local analytic flow linearization can be achieved under classical Siegel or under optimal Bryuno small divisor conditions \eqref{Dio}, \eqref{Bryuno}.
+Quasiperiodic holonomy then describes how leafs only keep closing ``almost'': with better and better approximation, but not quite, upon higher and higher iterations of $\gamma^t$ and $h$.
+See remark \ref{remirr}.